Crepes are a lovely alternative to pancakes and they can be filled or topped with a huge variety of both sweet and savory fillings and sauces.

 The perfect, traditionally fermented crepe base for sweet or savory toppings, fillings and sauces!

-Mix all the ingredients together and either blend them fully in a blender or with a handheld blender.
+Mix all the ingredients for the crepe batter together and either blend them fully in a blender or with a handheld blender.
 Blend the batter until it is smooth and fully combined.
 The batter will yield 2 full cups.

 Using your best non-stick cast iron pan or round griddle heat the pan over medium heat.
 Make sure the pan is completely and evenly heated.